ecoacoustics/known-problems/frontier_labs/generating_corrupt_files.md

     <https://github.com/QutBioacoustics/baw-workers/issues/63>
 -   No: Sometimes the files pass by our initial validation.

+2. AnalysisPrograms.exe: **No**
-2. AnalysisPrograms.exe: this leads to an OutOfMemoryException.
+- This leads to an OutOfMemoryException.
 Tracking issue:
     <https://github.com/QutBioacoustics/audio-analysis/issues/141>
 -   No: our tools have no way to detect these files without trying to read them
 -   No: we have no method for repairing these files – they mostly have valid